-Unlike programmers who work on day jobs, freelancers cannot choose their programming stack or skills they work on.
+Unlike programmers who work on day jobs, freelancers don't usually work on a given programming stack or skills.
 Depending on market demand and supply, they need to keep evolving and changing as per the needs of dynamic freelance markets.
-First it was jquery and backbone, then came angular, then react, tomorrow it could be something else.
+First it was jquery and backbone, then came angular and react, tomorrow it could be something else.

 Not just that, but each project that lands on your desk could have a varying degree of complexity.
 There could be REST API and JWT authentication involved, there could be hard-core and mind-numbing regular expressions or statistical analyses, it could be anything.
 And chances are that at least one or more of them isn't your current high skill, what are you going to do in that situation?
 You can say no to the project, of course, but if you keep rejecting projects for such criterion, then you'll be left with very little work on your desk and you won't be able to pay your bills.
 Also don't forget that competition has reached the cutthroat levels in our field, chances are there are people sitting in China, India, Bangladesh or Ukraine who will do that project for peanuts!